 This is a myth.

 Branding is important for businesses of all sizes.
-Given how competitive the market is, small businesses stand even more to gain from it.
-This includes solo entrepreneurs, online businesses, and even independent freelancers.
+Given how competitive the market is, small organizations stand to gain even more from it.
+This group of businesses includes solo entrepreneurs, online enterprises, and even independent freelancers.

 Unfortunately, many small business owners don’t have a brand plan or strategy.
 But those that focus on brand building hold a significant advantage over those that don’t.